tardate/LittleCodingKata/README.md

-# 338 Little Coding Katas
+# 339 Little Coding Katas

-> Latest addition :sparkles: [rsync](./tools/rsync) - All about rsync - a fast, versatile, local and remote file-copying tool
+> Latest addition :sparkles: [Fireworks Grand finale](./ruby/grand-finale) - Using ruby to find the best fireworks grand finale; cassidoo's interview question of the week (2025-07-06).
+This time I turned off the AI and enjoyed thinking about the deceptively simple algorithmic challenge from first principles.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about